ravikumarmn/ravikumarmn.github.io/_posts/2024-02-07-retrieval-augmented-generation-(rag).md

 Steps involved:

 * User asks a query.
-* System searches and looks for similar and related documents stored in the database that could answer the users query.
+* System searches and looks for similar and related documents stored in the database that could answer the user's query.
-* System creates a prompt for LLM's that include users question, the relevant documents and the instructions for LLM's on how to use the documents to answer the users query.
+* System creates prompt for Large language model that includes the user's questions, the relevant documents, and instructions for the LLM to use these documents as context to answer the user question.
-* The system forwards prompt to LLM.
+* The system forwards a prompt to LLM.
-* Ths LLM provides an response to the user's query, based on the related documents/context supplied.
-This response is the output of system.
+* This LLM provides a response to the user's query, based on the related documents/context supplied.
+The system generates this as the output.

 <div style="text-align: center;">